bradfordharrison2606/blog/_posts/2024-09-10-EmblemIke.md

     </table>
 </div>

-Wearing the Ring of the Radiant Hero boosts HP, Strength, and Defense.
+Wearing the Ring of the Radiant Hero boosts **HP, Strength**, and **Defense**.
 These stat boosts synergize well with Ike's Tank/DPS play style but the rest of his kit has so much destructive power that his stat boosts pale in comparison.